scipy-conference/puns-scipyconference/README.md

 ### How to contribute puns

 Contributing new puns is simple!
 Just edit the `scipyconference/puns.json` file and add your pun to the collection.
 The file contains a JSON array of pun objects - add yours following the same format.
+Adding your GitHub handle for pun attribution is optional.

 ## Get started for development